Play or carry? Aussie mates pull off US Open flip-flop | Taiwan News

 Unlike Oakmont, neither player had stepped foot on the supersized course until they arrived this week.

-Then again, says Price, most players haven't.
+Then again, most players haven't.
 Erin Hills is only 11 years old, and is hosting its first U.S. Open.

 "You can't get bogged down in the, 'Holy (expletive), I've never played this one.'
 Everyone's in the same situation."